hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/writings_prose_and_poems/413_the_east_and_the_west.md

 your enemies and enjoy the world.
 But, after all, it turned out to be exactly the reverse of what Christ or Krishna implied.
 The Europeans never took the words of Jesus Christ seriously.
-Always of active habits, being possessed of a tremendous Râjasika nature, they are gathering with great enterprise and youthful ardour the comforts and luxuries of the different countries of the world and enjoying them to their hearts' content.
+Always of active habits, being possessed of a tremendous Rājasika nature, they are gathering with great enterprise and youthful ardour the comforts and luxuries of the different countries of the world and enjoying them to their hearts' content.
 And we are sitting in a corner, with our bag and baggage,